tedneward/Azgaarnoth/Creatures/ToProcess/Guardinals.md

 Guardinals are virtuous creatures, holding themselves above capricious acts such as lying, stealing, or cheating.
 This makes guardinals valuable peacekeepers to other beings of the outer planes.

 **Tranquility of Nature.** Guardinals love their home plane of Elysium for what it is; a picturesque image of nature in balance.
 To a mortal visiting their plane, it might remind them of a peaceful garden, or a quiet glade.
-Everything seems peaceful and safe, and that’s the way the guardinals want to keep things.
+Everything seems peaceful and safe, and that's the way the guardinals want to keep things.
 Should an invading force threaten to disturb this tranquility, they should be prepared for the full might of the guardinals to fall upon their heads.

 **Beings Of Goodness.** While angels are shards of divinity, splintered off and given form, the guardinals are long-lived mortal beings more like the eladrin.
 While they can be angered quickly, their defining trait is more about passion.
 Their passion for the lovely things in the world knows no bounds.
 Guardinals treasure things like well-brewed tea or conversation had during a sunset or a quiet walk on a beach.
-There’s nothing better than a quiet happy sigh, to a guardinal.
+There's nothing better than a quiet happy sigh, to a guardinal.

 **Adventure on the Horizon.** When not indulging in their home plane, guardinals feel the need to find work worthy of their lot.
 Devoting themselves to the various gods of the realms, whether wandering the outer planes looking for trouble or just going on a walk-about to see what they might find, guardinals are the natural adventurers of the universe.
 Planar Creatures.
 Despite not being celestials, elementas or fiends, guardinals can be summoned using the planar ally or planar binding spells.

 ***Roleplay tips for guardinals:*** A guardinal should always be finding the silver lining in a situation.
-They’re always smiling, enjoying themselves, whatever situation they find themselves in.
-They’re fun and kind when treated as equals and with respect.
+They're always smiling, enjoying themselves, whatever situation they find themselves in.
+They're fun and kind when treated as equals and with respect.
 However, any sign of an evil deed will have them as quick to act as a bulwark, placing themselves directly between that evil and its goals.

 ---